fajriinurf/DTS-FGA/README.md

 This project was developed as part of my final assignment for the Digital Talent Scholarship (DTS) program.
 The main objective of this project is to create a desktop application using Python's Tkinter library.

 ## About the Project
-The application is designed to [provide a brief description of the application's functionality, e.g., manage tasks, organize data, etc.].
+The application is designed to data analyst.
 Tkinter was chosen as the primary GUI toolkit due to its simplicity and effectiveness in creating desktop applications in Python.

 ## Features
 - Manajemen Data: CRUD operations on datasets.